 “They are very different but extremely close.
 They look out for each other, understand each other, and support each other so fully.
 They are each other’s constant companions where they can be completely relaxed and at ease,” Claire says of her girls.
 “The best part of being their mom is the honor of witnessing them blossom into who they are supposed to be.
 Knowing I get to serve as their guide as they navigate the world around them is incredible.”

 Beyond working hard to advocate for her children, Claire uses her platform to raise awareness about raising autistic children and creating a community of parents.
 She believes that community is one of the most important parts of raising autistic children.

 “Find your tribe.
 You will learn quickly who you can trust when you are raising an autistic child.
 Reach out or create a community – those who understand and live through shared experiences, and those willing to listen and learn,” she tells other parents.
 “Do not be afraid to slow down and focus on progress over perfection.
 I also love to encourage the concept of ‘yet.’
 Milestones and goals may not be met… yet!
 Keep trying and stay positive.”

 Claire’s family shows how beautiful and full a life can be for children with autism.
 Simple acts of kindness and support from strangers or friends can make all the difference in the moment and in the long term.

 This article was written exclusively for Love What Matters by Anna Steingruber.
 Follow Claire, Olivia, and Ella Garley from Grandview, TX on Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.